North Melbourne: Demographics

-Residents of North Melbourne are significantly younger than most other areas; their median age was 28 years, compared to the national median age of 38.
+Residents of North Melbourne are significantly younger than most other areas of Australia; their median age was 28 years, whereas the national median age is 38.
 Children aged under 15 years made up 10.5% of the population and people aged 65 years and over made up just 7.1% of the population.

 Religion

 The most common religious affiliation in North Melbourne was "No Religion" and accounted for 46.6% of responses at the 2016 census.
 Notable churches in North Melbourne include the Curzon Street Church (now known as St Mark the Evangelist), St Mary's Anglican Church and the ornate Ukrainian Catholic Cathedral, built in 1963, on the high section of Dryburgh Street.
 The Catholic Church and Parish Primary School of St Michaels are also located in North Melbourne.